andreicampigotto/andreicampigotto/README.md

-# Hi there 👋,  I`m Andrei -- Developer
+# Hi there 👋,
+  I`m Andrei, I'm a System developer

 ### Languages and Tools
 <p align="left">